Azure/Hadoop-Migrations/docs/ranger/migration-approach.md

 ### Modernization – AAD + Databricks

-All user authentication to the Azure Databricks Workspace is done via Azure Active Directory’s (AAD) single sign-on functionality.
+All user authentication to the Azure Databricks Workspace is done via Azure Active Directory (AAD) single sign-on functionality.
 Additionally, AAD conditional access can be leveraged for fine-grain access control to the Databricks workspace.

 Authorization is achieved using a combination of AAD and Databricks Access Control Lists (ACLs).
 Users and groups defined within AAD can be imported to the Databricks workspace via SCIM.
 Access to data residing in ADLS gen1&2 (at the file or folder levels) can be orchestrated using AAD credential passthrough.
-Access the Databricks workspace objects are governed by ACLs.
+Access to the Databricks workspace objects are governed by ACLs.
 Row-level and column-level permissions and [data masking](https://docs.microsoft.com/en-us/azure/databricks/security/access-control/table-acls/object-privileges#data-masking) for table data is managed using Databricks dynamic views.

 Advanced security features can be implemented using 3rd party partner solutions, Privacera and Immuta.